-Valentine's Day remains the most popular day for proposals in the Philippines.
+Valentine's Day remains the most popular day for proposals in Australia.
 Every February 14, thousands of couples take the leap from partners to engaged, beginning one of the most exciting and overwhelming journeys of their lives.
 If you are reading this because you just said yes, or because you are about to pop the question, congratulations.
 What follows is everything you need to know about turning that romantic proposal into a beautifully executed wedding day.

-This guide provides a comprehensive, month-by-month planning timeline specifically designed for Filipino couples who got engaged on or around Valentine's Day.
+This guide provides a comprehensive, month-by-month planning timeline specifically designed for Australian couples who got engaged on or around Valentine's Day.
 Whether you are planning a grand celebration for 300 guests or an intimate gathering of 50, the framework below will keep you organized, on budget, and on schedule.

 The First Two Weeks: Enjoy It, Then Get Strategic